dse/monospace-font-list/monospace-font-list.md

 -   notes:

-        Computer Modern was Donald Knuth's original name for his family of typefaces, including this monospace variant.
-As a condition of his license, derivative works can not be called "Computer Modern".
+        Computer Modern was Donald Knuth\'s original name for his family of typefaces, including this monospace variant.
+As a condition of his license, derivative works can not be called \"Computer Modern\".
 Popular modern implementations of Computer Modern
         include:

         - the CMU distribution (for Computer Modern Unicode);